 Writing a Business Plan

 Demonstrate why your business model is relevant and timely.
 This section should ideally include information about industry trends, your target customers and their demographics, and your competitors in the region.
 The market analysis should highlight the opportunities for the company to achieve its goals by asking: To whom are you trying to sell?
 What are the trends in your target market?
 Who are your customers and what are their product/service preferences and reasons for purchasing?
 This information will not only be essential to help you think about how to differentiate your product, but also where and who to market to, and different locations where your business might be most successful.

 Define your overall marketing strategy, pricing policy, sales terms, and method of selling or distributing products and services.
 To generate sales, consider what product or service attributes the company will emphasize, and how the company will advertise and otherwise promote its products or services.
-Provide a plan of action to market and sell your product or service to the target customers that you identified in the Market Analysis.
-Identify the different strategies that you can use to build and grow your business over time.
+Provide a plan of action to market and sell your product or service to the target customers you identified in the Market Analysis.
+Identify the different strategies you can use to build and grow your business over time.
 In this section, consider the risks the business faces, problems that may hinder marketing execution, and potential backup strategies.

 Include additional documents that support your plan.